Darrel-Koh/Credit_Risk_Analysis/README.md

 git push (To push changes to the main repo)
 ```

-### To start a new feature:
+### To start a new feature: (branch)
 ```
-git checkout -b <new-branch-name> (Creates a new branch for a new feature) git commit -m (To commit changes, and include a message) git push (To push changes to the Branch repo) git push origin <new-branch-name> (Push new branch from local machine to main)
+git checkout -b <new-branch-name> (Creates a new branch for a new feature) git commit -m (To commit changes, and include a message) git push (To push changes to the Branch repo) git push origin <new-branch-name> (Push new changes in branch from local machine to main)

-- If just want to retrieve main changes but dont want your current code to affect main branch git fetch origin/main git merge origin/main
+- If just want to retrieve main changes but dont want your current code (in branch) to affect main branch git fetch origin/main git merge origin/main

 ```